bounswe/bounswe2018group8/README.md

-# Welcome to bounswe2018group8 wiki!
+# Welcome to bounswe2018group8 repository!

 This repository is designed to be the main project environment for CmpE 352, Fundamentals of Software Engineering course at Boğaziçi University.
 Please visit our [Wiki page](https://github.com/bounswe/bounswe2018group8/wiki) for detailed information.